spotify/hype/README.md

 # User guide

-Hype allows you to write code in the Java or Scala.
+Hype allows you to write code in Java or Scala.
 But it also gives it the power to be executed in a distributed environment where different parts of it might run concurrently in separate environments, each using different amounts of memory and cpu.
 With the help of Kubernetes and a cloud provider like Google Cloud Platform, you'll have dynamically scheduled resources available